FOR BREAST CANCER SURVIVORS

 I was a mother of 3 young kids, with a devoted husband and a tribe of supporters.
 Like many women on this journey, I was trying to balance grueling chemotherapy treatments, my job as a nurse, and the hustle and bustle of everyday life.
 I put on a brave face and reassured everyone saying ‘I’m ok!
 I’ve got this!
 I’m a fighter!’, even though I was suffering.

 It was during those moments that little acts of kindness such as a homemade meal for my family or a call from a friend was the glimmer of hope that carried me through, the light in my darkness.

 Inspired by that light, I vowed to find a way to pay it forward and B the Light was created.

 Amber Melby | Survivor & Founder, B the Light

 The name for B the Light was inspired by Amber’s Aunt B, Brenda Plinke.

 Aunt B battled metastatic breast cancer for 18 years before she passed away in 2018 at the age of 58.
 She lived by the motto “Never Give Up Hope” and inspired all who knew her.

-B the Light seeks to honor Aunt B’s legacy by coordinating ways for survivors to connect with others and with resources of support, in a variety of ways, both during or after treatment.
+B the Light seeks to honor Aunt B’s legacy by coordinating ways for survivors to connect with others and with resources of support.